 Persons arrested on a warrant charging a felony, circuit court misdemeanor, or high misdemeanor cannot be released on bond.
 Any person registered on a warrant charging one of these offenses must be taken before the appropriate magistrate for arraignment.
 During normal business hours, Monday through Saturday, persons charged with a high misdemeanor will be arraigned in the Misdemeanor Courtroom.
-On Sundays, holidays and any other days when the Misdemeanor Court is not in session, any person charged with a high misdemeanor will be arraigned in the court misdemeanor arraignments and hearings on writs of habeas corpus.
+On Sundays, holidays and any other days when the Misdemeanor Court is not in session, any person charged with a high misdemeanor will be arraigned before the magistrate conducting felony and circuit court misdemeanor arraignments and hearings on writs of habeas corpus.

-305.2-2.4 Charged without warrant
+305.2- 2.4 Charged without warrant